Emily Dickinson Lexicon

 sadness, n. [see sad, adj.]

-Sorrowfulness; mournfulness; melancholy.
+Sorrow; mournfulness; melancholy.

 safe (-er, -est), adj.
 [ME < L. salvus uninjured, entire, healthy.]

-- Secured from harm (NW #3 of Safe).
+- Secured from harm.

-- Not challenging, easy, requiring less effort.
+- Easy; not challenging; requiring less effort.

-- Better, wiser, preferred.
+- Best; wisest; preferred.

 safely, adv. [see safe, adj.]

-- Hidden, secret, private.
+- Hidden; secret; private.

 safety, n.
 [Fr. sauveté < L. salvitāt-em; see safe, adj.]